maartenzam/interactive-publication/src/pages/chart-junk-and-data-ink-minimalistic-vs-rich-design.md

-With the concept of chart junk and the “maximize data ink” rule in mind, in his book Tufte redesigns a few visualisations, resulting in ultra minimalistic looking charts.
+With the concept of <span class="internal-link">[chart junk and the “maximize data ink” rules](chart-junk-and-data-ink-origins)</span> in mind, Edward Tufte redesigned a few visualisations in his book “The Visual Display of Quantitative Information”, resulting in ultra minimalistic looking charts.
 This style of visualisation, and the philosophy behind it, became very influential in the decades after Tufte’s book was published.

 In his next book, “Envisioning Information”, Tufte repeated his critique on illustration style data visualisation, in which the hand of the designer was very visible.
-As an example, he used a graphic by (then) Time magazine illustrator [**Nigel Holmes**](http://www.nigelholmes.com/): the now famous “Diamonds were a girl’s best friend” chart:
+As an example, he used a graphic by (then) Time magazine illustrator [Nigel Holmes](http://www.nigelholmes.com/): the now famous “Diamonds were a girl’s best friend” chart:

-> Credibility vanishes in clouds of chartjunk; who would trust a chart that looks like a video game?
->

 ![diamonds-nigel-holmes.png](Chart%20junk%20and%20data%20ink%2045cd2a8ea3454bffa82b78d53ca414dc/diamonds-nigel-holmes.png)

+Source: Nigel Holmes for Time Magazine

 This kicked off a Tufte vs Holmes debate, in which Holmes claimed that “Tufte, in his insistence on absolute mathematical fidelity, remains trapped in ‘the world of academia’ and is insensitive to ‘the world of commerce,’ with its need to grab an audience”.